mabdinur/starterprojectspring/README.md

 # Manual Instrumentation Guide

-A sample user journey for manual instrumentation can be found here [lightstep](https://docs.lightstep.com/otel/getting-started-java-SpringBoot).
 In section one and two, we will create two spring web services using Spring Boot.
 We will then trace the requests between these services using OpenTelemetry.
 Finally, we will discuss improvements that can be made to this process.
 These improvements will be shown in section three.

 ## Create two Spring Projects